cambboyle/CameronCountryQuiz/readME.md

 - Timer issue, as rounds progress, timer gets quicker but is not intended.
   - Get rid of timer, add "rounds" instead

+- Options.html didn't save settings when page was refreshed or new page was loaded.
+    - Fixed by implementing the Bootstrap Modal that contained options for the game on the game.html page.

 ### Deployment